luxfi/docs/docs/tooling/netrunner.md

 	--node-config '{"index-enabled":false, "api-admin-enabled":true,"network-peer-list-gossip-frequency":"300ms"}'
 ```

-`--node-config` allows to specify specific LuxGo config parameters to the new node.
+`--node-config` allows to specify specific Luxd config parameters to the new node.
 See [here](/nodes/configure/luxd-config-flags.md) for the reference of supported flags.

 **Note**: The following parameters will be _ignored_ if set in `--node-config`, because the network